 Sourdough Croissant Bread

 This sourdough croissant bread recipe combines all the loveliness of a flaky croissant with the simplicity of a sourdough loaf.
-Sourdough croissant bread has a golden, flaky crust from layers of grated butter folded into the dough before a cold proof.
+Sourdough croissant bread has golden, flaky layers of a classic croissant from layers of grated butter folded in the dough before cold proofing.

 Sourdough croissants are a delight with their buttery layers, but require a commitment with their intensive lamination process.
-If you want the same great buttery flavor without the fuss, then you’ll love this sourdough croissant loaf!
+If you want the same great buttery flavor without the fuss of traditional croissants, you’ll love this sourdough croissant loaf!

 Why You’ll Love Croissant Sourdough Bread

-- Easy – Get the same buttery flavor without the fuss of butter block building between the layers of a traditional croissant dough.
+- Easy – Get the same buttery flavor of flaky croissants without the fuss of butter block building between the layers of a traditional croissant dough.

 - Simple Ingredients – With just a few basic ingredients, you can elevate a simple bread into a treat, worthy of any celebration!